Rival groups gather at Kentucky Derby as summer of protests grinds on | Politics

 Rival groups gather at Kentucky Derby as summer of protests grinds on

-Rival protesters gathered near the famed Kentucky Derby horse race on Saturday as duelling demonstrations over racial justice and support for police ground on across U.S. cities.
+Rival protesters gathered near the famed Kentucky Derby horse race on Saturday as dueling demonstrations over racial justice and support for police ground on across U.S. cities.

-A group of about 200 pro-police demonstrators called "The Angry Vikings" assembled in Louisville, Kentucky, home of the horse race at Churchill Downs, local media said.
-Nearby, marchers recalling the death of Breonna Taylor will hold a protest outside the Churchill Downs track as the spectatorless derby unfolds inside.
+A group of about 250 pro-police demonstrators called "The Angry Vikings" assembled in Louisville, Kentucky, home of the horse race at Churchill Downs.
+Nearby, 75 marchers recalling the death of Breonna Taylor gathered to hold a protest outside the Churchill Downs track as the spectatorless derby unfolds inside.

+Taylor, a Black 26-year-old medical worker, was killed in March by Louisville police who burst into her apartment with guns bearing a "no-knock" arrest warrant.
+Some of the counter-protesters at a Louisville park, brandishing pistols and long guns, squared off with a group of Black Lives Matter protesters and got into shoving matches.
+People on both sides screamed, faces inches apart.

 Overnight, protests by supporters of Taylor ended at about 3 a.m.
 Saturday near Churchill Downs with people chanting "No justice, no peace," and the slogan, "Say her name," in reference to Taylor.
-In Atlanta, early Saturday, a group with flags and banners in support of President Donald Trump had planned a convoy to loop around the city, including going through some predominantly Black neighbourhoods.
+In Atlanta early Saturday, a group with flags and banners in support of President Donald Trump had planned a convoy to loop around the city, including going through some predominantly Black neighborhoods.

 "Officers began to make targeted arrests and in some cases moved the crowd back and kept them out of the street," police said in a press release on Saturday.
 One arrested protester was injured with a "bleeding abrasion" on her head, police said.

-Portland has become the epicentre of demonstrations, with protests taking place nightly over the last three months calling for policing and social justice reforms.
+EPICENTER Portland has become the epicenter of demonstrations, with protests taking place nightly over the last three months calling for policing and social justice reforms.
 These have at times turned into clashes between demonstrators and officers, as well as between right- and left-wing groups.

 Police shot and killed a self-declared anti-fascist activist in Washington state on Thursday night as they moved in to arrest him on suspicion he fatally shot a right-wing counterprotester last weekend in Portland.
 The Trump administration deployed federal forces to Portland in July to crack down on the protests.
 Trump signed a memo on Wednesday that threatens to cut federal funding to "lawless" cities, including Portland.